John Coupland Hospital

 Referrals can be made through Choose & Book and are also accepted from GPs and acute hospitals.

 The minor injuries unit offers fast and modern healthcare to people at a time which suits them.
 The unit will treat people with minor injuries and illness e.g. sprains, cuts and grazes, broken bones, bites and stings.
 The minor injuries unit is a nurse led unit and there is no doctor available on site.

 You can self-refer to the minor injuries unit.
 Referrals are also accepted from the ambulance service and Out of Hours Service.
 No appointment is necessary.

 Please note that the minor injuries unit will not treat patients with more serious medical conditions or major injuries.
 Patients should go to their local Accident & Emergency department or dial 999.

-A blood testing service is available at the hospital and offers a drop in clinic between 8am-1pm Monday to Friday, and 1.30-3.30pm on a Wednesday.
-Warfarin (a drug to inhibit blood clots) clinics are also held.
+A phlebotomy service is available at the hospital and offers a drop in clinic between 8am-1pm Monday/Tuesday and Thursday/Friday, and 1.30-3.30pm on a Wednesday.

 Car parking is free at John Coupland Hospital.